Skip to content

 On Findmypast, as well as searching census records for a person, you can also search British censuses by address.

-This is perfect for tracing who used to live at an address or how a local area has changed over time.
+This is perfect for tracing who used to live at your address or how your local area has changed over time.

 Another UK census was recorded in England, Scotland and Wales on April 2, 1871.